 Graduate Certificate in Project Management

-Project management, as defined by the Project Management Institute (PMI), is the application of knowledge, skills, and techniques to execute projects effectively and efficiently.
-This graduate certificate will prepare students with the knowledge, diverse proficiencies, and skill sets required to succeed in a project environment.
+In the last dozen years, project management has become an established management discipline.
+Used extensively in every sector of the economy, including all branches of government, industry, and non-profit organizations, project management, as defined by the Project Management Institute (PMI), is the application of knowledge, skills, and techniques to execute projects effectively and efficiently.
+The Graduate Certificate in Project Management prepares students with the diverse proficiencies and skills required to succeed in a project-based environment.

 Students must complete all of the required and elective credits from the course options below and are expected to maintain a cumulative grade point average of 3.0 or above.
 Courses completed as a non-degree student are not eligible for application towards the certificate requirements.

 |or MBAD 6224||Decision Making and Data Analysis|

 |DNSC 6247||Organization, Management, and Leadership|

 |3 credits in elective courses selected from the following:|